 - If you have asked for accommodation, tell your supervisor about the exact conflict between your religious beliefs and your workplace duties, and provide enough information for your supervisor to understand what you are asking for and why your religion requires it.

 - If you are a supervisor, follow up with your employees to request clarifying and relevant information before making a decision about a religious accommodation.

 If you have been the victim of religious harassment or discrimination in Utah, strict time deadlines may apply to your case.
-We recommend that you contact one of our highly experienced religious discrimination employment law attorneys for a free consultation.
+We recommend that you contact one of our highly experienced religious discrimination employment law attorneys for a consultation.
 The experienced religious discrimination attorneys at Hepworth & Associates can be reached at 801-872-2222. -- This article was written by Attorney Jennifer K. Zeleny of Hepworth & Associates, LLC.